-- The mathmatical bridge which crosses the river Cam was designed by Isaac Newton and is held together only by gravity with no nails, screws or fixings.
+- The mathematical bridge which crosses the River Cam was designed by Isaac Newton and is held together only by gravity with no nails, screws or fixings.
 Years later, students took it apart to try to understand how it worked, but couldn’t put it together again without screws and nails!
 Actually...This is the story told to tourists, because although the bridge is wonderful, Isaac Newton died 22 years before it was built!

 - The first official game of football with rules we would recognise was played on Parker’s Piece, the big public park in the middle of Cambridge.